starling021/rat-n/README.md

 ![payloads](https://user-images.githubusercontent.com/54115104/71603753-b6157080-2b5e-11ea-8d21-cbb5f2aad399.png)

-    MPL payloads are executed on the target machine.
+    Mouse payloads are executed on the target machine.
 The payload first sends over instructions for getting and sending back device details to our server and then chooses the appropriate executable to establish a secure remote control session.

 ## Bourne-Again Shell payload

-    Selecting Bourne-Again Shell payload from the payload menu will give us a 1 liner that establishes a remote MPL session upon execution on the target machine.
+    Selecting Bourne-Again Shell payload from the payload menu will give us a 1 liner that establishes a remote Mouse session upon execution on the target machine.

     Platform: iOS/macOS